 Philip Geen was President of the Anglers Association and published “What I have Seen While Fishing” in 1904.
 For thirty years he fished the Lyon on the opening day of the season (15th January), having got the sleeper train from Euston, then checking into the Fortingall hotel.
 Here are some extracts from his book.
-Please note all pools are described from the left bank (not South Chesthill’s bank) except for Peter’s Pool.
+Please note all pools are described from the left bank (on the left if you face downstream) except for Peter’s Pool.

 “At the upper end of the dale [around Fortingall] there is an opening in the high enclosing hills, invisible until closely approached, through which you enter Glenlyon Pass.
 Emerging from the pass you enter Glenlyon proper, with its wide river stretching for another thirty-five miles, up the full length of which spring salmon perseveringly travel to their spawning beds.” [this was before the dam was built to form Loch Lyon]